uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.7 =
+* Allow CAS servers to link to WordPress accounts via username instead of email (less secure, but supports more uncommon server configurations).
+Props @mrn55 for the suggestion!
+* Clarify that new local WordPress users get emailed an activation link, not a password.
+* Update French translations.
+Props @julienlusson for the updates!
+* Update translatable strings.
+* Use the WordPress certificate bundle at /wp-includes/certificates/ca-bundle.crt instead of our own.
+Props @julienlusson for leading us there!
+* Fix for PHP warning in edge case where user isn't allowed to log in.
+* Fix pager button styles in Approved User list.
+* Fix multisite approved users showing on a site with "override multisite options" enabled.
+* Fix for Chrome autofilling the new Blocked User field with saved login email.

 = 2.8.6 =
 * Feature: Specify a domain wildcard (e.g., “@example.com”) in the block list to block all emails from that domain.
 Props @olhirt for the feature request!